-Estimates $\hat{\beta}j$ from equation (7), but with the NS instrument set {MP1, MP2, ED2, ED3, ED4} regressed on the daily change in the constant maturity two-year Treasury.
+Estimates $\hat{\beta}j$ from equation (7), but with the updated NS instrument set {MP1, MP2, ED2/SF3, ED3/SF4, ED4/SF5} regressed on the daily change in the constant maturity two-year Treasury.
 Estimates are obtained via OLS with robust standard errors.
 The effective lower bound of the federal funds rate (ELB) is defined as defined as December 16, 2008 to December 16, 2015 and March 15, 2020 to March 16, 2022.
+The sample is from January 1995 to September 2024.

-Panels (4f) and (5f) show that using the BRW data-changes in one- to 30-year zero-coupon Treasury yields-with the NS principal component analysis results in shock series that are not as small in magnitude as the other swapped shock series shown in panels (4e) and (5e).
-Like the NS shocks, these swapped shocks also have a positive mass-67 percent of observations-during the ELB periods.
+Panels (4f) and (5f) show that using the BRW data-changes in one- to 30-year zero-coupon Treasury yields-with the NS principal component analysis results in shock series that are not as small in magnitude as the other interchanged shock series shown in panels (4e) and (5e).
+Like the NS shock series, these interchanged shock series also have a positive mass-68 percent of observations-during the ELB periods.
 Because the principal component analysis is a linear combination of the underlying instruments, it will prescribe positive shock if all rates rise in response to the monetary policy announcement.
-Like the previously discussed swapped shock, the shock constructed from the BRW data with NS methods has a relatively low correlation coefficient of at most 0.2 with the commonly used shocks we study.
+Like the previously discussed interchanged shock, the shock series constructed from the BRW data with NS method has a relatively low correlation coefficient of at most 0.24 with the commonly used shocks we study.